 Don’t try to pull your uniqueness from external sources because you won’t find it there.
 Your unique, artistic vision and the material expression of that vision exist inside you and in your art.
 This is what I refer to as your artistic identity (or, your artistic brand, if you will).
 It does not need to be made up or invented.
 It’s all right there.

 Try to figure out what your artistic identity is and articulate it in your artist statement.
 This is a process, and not an easy thing to do, so don’t be discouraged if you don’t manage to figure it out in one day.
-Click here for an article on how to discover your artistic brand.

 Once you have discovered what your artistic identity is, you’ll find it easier to write about and there will be no more need for art speak.
 Don’t write around your art with confusing metaphors.
 Know your art, understand why it is unique and be specific when you write about it.
 This way you can write an artist statement that will help you sell your art.